programming-zone/Git_Tutorials/README.md

   - Fully distributed
   - Able to handle large projects efficiently
   - (A "git" is a cranky old man.
 Linus meant himself.)

+## More Tutorials

+There are more tutorials written in this repo related to `git`.

 ## End